bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

 ![Packing diagram](/img/info/pack.png)

-- _Load_ – Keep the weight down to about 15 kilograms including your allowance for fresh food, about 2 kilograms.
+- _Load_ – Keep the weight down below 15 kilograms including your allowance
+  for fresh food, about 2 kilograms.
+First timers should especially focus on keeping weight down by avoiding unnecessary items e.g. bringing too many spares.
-- _Extra Space at Top_ – All winter party members are expected to carry in a parcel of meat and fresh vegetables.
+- _Extra space for food_ – All winter party members are expected to carry in a parcel of meat and fresh vegetables.
 Please bring plastic bags for this purpose.
-- _Cross Country skis_ – suitable for medium to heavy touring with a pack.
-The use of some sort of retention strap is highly recommended to prevent runaway skis.
+- _Cross country skis_ – suitable for medium to heavy touring with a pack.
+The use of some sort of retention strap is highly recommended to prevent runaway skis (e.g. ski leashes).
+[See below](#skis-and-bindings) for more details if needed.
-- _Cross Country Ski Boots_ – Either plastic or leather boots are recommended.
+- _Cross country ski boots_ – Plastic boots are recommended, although some
+  people prefer leather boots from their previous experience.
   For leather boots, a sturdier high cut boot is recommended.
 Waterproof leather boots with 'Snoseal' or similar.
 (Do not use Dubbin as it softens the leather)
-- _Cross Country Ski Poles_ – Any material is suitable.
+- _Cross country ski poles_ – Any material is suitable.
 A larger basket for soft snow is recommended.
+Adjustable poles are nice, but not necessary.
 - _U.V.
-Sunglasses_ – with retention strap and ski goggles if desired.
+Sunglasses_ – with retention strap, and ski goggles if desired.
+Most
+  people prefer sunglasses for touring and have goggles for skiing the tow, and sometimes in particularly bad weather.
-- _Compass and Map of the area._
+- _Compass and map of the area._
-- _Beanie or Balaclava_
+- _Beanie or balaclava_
-- _Peaked Cap_ – Optional
+- _Hat_ – Something to protect you from the sun in nicer weather.
 - _Coat_ - One of the most important items you'll be carrying.
-We recommend you use some sort of breathable such as 'Goretex' or 'Entrant', Japara or dry oilskin coats are also suitable.
+We recommend you use some sort of breathable hard shell, such as a 'Goretex' or equivalent (e.g. another brand like 'eVent', or propietry fabrics from brands like Kathmandu).
 The coat should have ample hood.
 Most Alpine or Downhill Ski jackets are too hot for Cross Country Skiing.
 Cotton Lined Japaras should also be avoided along with full length riding 'Driazabone' coats, which are too heavy and hot for Cross Country Skiing.
-- _Overpants_ – To be useful these must be water and wind proof
+- _Overpants_ – To be useful these must be water and wind proof.
+These are often generally available (and preferable) in similar fabrics like 'Goretex', 'eVent' or per-brand equivalents.
-- _Woollen Jumper, Fibrepile or Polarfleece_
+- _Woollen jumper, polarfleece, or softshell Jacket_
-- _Woollen or Thermal shirt or skivvy_
+- _Woollen or thermal shirt or skivvy_
 - _Woollen or other appropriate trouser_ – High quality nylon tracksuit pants
   may be adequate.
 Avoid Cotton and Denim at all costs.
 - _Socks_ – Woollen blends such as 'Explorers' are recommended.
 Pure wool and football socks can cause blisters.
 Many people wear 2 pairs of socks when wearing Ski Boots.
+Specific ski touring socks, or general skiing socks, are nice but aren't necessary (they can be pricey).
 - _Gaiters_ – they keep the snow out of your boots.
-- _Ski Gloves_ – bring a spare pair, overmitts are an advantage for woollen gloves.
-Using an older pair on the tow is suggested as it is wearing
+- _Ski gloves_ – bring a spare pair, overmitts are an advantage for woollen gloves.
+We suggest using an older pair on the tow is suggested to avoid extra wear on nice (or soft) gloves

 ### Clothing for the Chalet